smlaage/tfod/README.md

 <h2><b>evaluate_image.py</b></h2>
 <p>This scripts evaluates the prediction for a single image.
 It compares the true objects (as
 specified by the annotations) to the estimated objects (as found by the object detector).</p>
+<p>The script requiers the classes 'detector.py' and 'evaluator.py' which are available below.</p>
 <p>Prerequisites:</p>
 <ul style="list-style-type:square;">
   <li>a trained tensorflow-lite object detector (tflite.detect and labelmap.txt)</li>